 13. Rustic micro wedding ideas for your decorations

 The list of rustic micro wedding ideas for your decorations is huge and really deserves an entire article to itself.
 But for now here are some great ideas.
-If you need anymore check out our post about rustic wedding ceremony decorations and rustic wedding decorations.
+If you need anymore check out our post about rustic wedding ceremony decorations and more general wedding decorations.
 As said above you can use drapes and fairy lights to divide up the space and change the atmosphere but for the rustic touch you could also use hay bales.
 Also for the ceremony you could go extra bold with your arch, maybe use some of your flower budget to get a stunning dried flowers look.
 Or you can use old door frames or doors as your ceremony focus.
 Maybe get some plants and trees to decorate your aisle, tables or reception space.
 The skies the limit really.
 Just don’t think a micro wedding means boring decorations.

 14. Your rustic wedding favours